Founded by Independent Pharmacists, Serving Independent Pharmacists

 Vic Allen, RPh

-Vic believes in the strong negotiating position WSPC maintains with key business partners.
-He notes, “WSPC believes in utilizing the experience of successful pharmacists to improve cost of goods and services necessary to run a profitable business”.
-Vic also values the support given to all aspects of community pharmacy ownership; especially in selling pharmacies to pharmacists, rather than big box corporations.
+Vic believes in WSPC’s strong negotiating position with key business partners.
+He notes, “WSPC believes in utilizing the experience of successful pharmacists to improve the cost of goods and services necessary to run a profitable business.”
+Vic also values the support given to all aspects of community pharmacy ownership, especially in selling pharmacies to pharmacists rather than big-box corporations.

 More about Vic: Vic enjoys skiing and spending time on the tennis court with his wife and their two children.